Games & Quizzes

 /dəˈfôlt/

 Failure to meet an agreement or make a payment.
-To return to a previously determined state.
+To fail to meet as agreed; failure to pay.

 /ˈsəmˌTHiNG/